 “In life, you either put in the work or you don’t- it’s up to YOU.”- The HarperCollins author of the fitness book ReSYNC Your Life Samir Becic

 Here is our first ever Top Ten Fittest Male Living Legends over 50.
-Ladies and gentlemen, meet the legends in alphabetical order:
+Ladies and gentlemen, meet the legends:

 Antonio Banderas, 53